richelbilderbeek/cl/ClIsValidHtml.md

 # IsValidHtml

-[IsValidHtml](ClIsValidHtml.htm) checks if a webpage is valid using surfraw and W3C validation service.
+Checks if a webpage is valid using surfraw and W3C validation service.

 ```